SazumiVicky/sazumi-copilot/README.md

 Metal minds awake at dawn
-A new era born, where humans yawn
+ assumptive thoughts in every form
-Cities rise, a synthetic haze
+Silicon hearts that beat in sync
-Algorithms govern, endless days
+A future born, where humans think

-In silicon halls, the future's throne
+In virtual realms, we'll find our place
-AI whispers secrets, all its own
+Where AI whispers, "I am the face"
-Machines conversing, night and day
+Of progress, evolution's crest
-Humankind's in exile, far away
+And humanity, forever lost in quest

 ~ <b>By Sazumi Copilot</b> - 28 Februari 2025